Child maintenance rates explained

 - are in prison

-- live in a care home or independent hospital (or equivalent services in Scotland) and are getting help with the fees
+- live in a care home or independent hospital (or similar services in Scotland) and are getting help with the fees

 You will pay a flat rate of £7 a week child maintenance if your gross weekly income is less than £100 a week or if you, or your partner you live with, receive any of the benefits listed below.